Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 • You are associated with a Canadian collection or organization.

-• You are publishing a specimen or observation dataset, a taxonomic checklist, a sampling-event dataset or simply metadata (in other words, one of the 4 types of datasets supported by the IPT).
+• You are publishing one of the four types of datasets supported by the IPT.

 • You hold the rights to publish the data.